Fractal147/tabtodoview/README.md

 - - Just a complete list of the whole file.

 ## Usage
+- Adjust configuration options at the top of the tabtodoview.py script or accept defaults
 - Run tabtodoview with the text file input, and it generates the view file under [inputname]_ttv

 ### Command line: